adriel/Telecom-NZ-usage/README.md

 * PHP cURL

 ## Why?
-1. Telecoms usage page is a jock and hasn't been updated since… ever?
+1. Telecoms usage page is a joke and hasn't been updated since… ever?
 2. Telecom doesn't provide any easy to use API to get usage data
 3. I wanted to easily see what my usage using my own scripts